rustic-rs/docs/src/commands/misc/rewrite.md

 ## Removing files

 Sometimes you need to change an existing snapshot.
-Notably, if you discover it includes unwanted files (e.g., a password in cleartext or large caches).
+Notably, if you discover it includes unwanted files (e.g., cleartext passwords or large caches).

 Instead of deleting the snapshot and then using the `backup` command again, you may use the `rewrite` command to modify the existing snapshots.